-Steve Chopko is a believer in ColorBond LVP Refinisher upholstery paint.
-Steve is owner of The Dye Guy, a company he founded in 2007 which specializes in reconditioning leather, vinyl and plastic repair on automobiles, planes, boats and RV’s.
+Steve Chopko is a believer in ColorBond LVP upholstery paint.
+He is the owner of The Dye Guy, a company he founded in 2007 which specializes in reconditioning leather, vinyl and plastic repair on automobiles, planes, boats, and RV’s.
 As a family business, The Dye Guy employs Steve, as well as his wife and son.
 With over 30 years industry experience, Steve knows a lot about recoloring these materials.

-ColorBond LVP Refinisher is a solvent based interior paint that bonds to the surface of the material, rather than having to soak in like a dye.
-As well, the film thickness of ColorBond is much thinner than a water-based product, so it won’t crack when flexed.
+ColorBond LVP is a solvent based interior paint that bonds to the surface of the material, rather than having to soak in like a dye.
+Also, the film thickness of ColorBond LVP is much thinner than a water-based product, so it won’t crack as it flexes when the top is folded.
+Which makes it an excellent convertible top paint.
 After discussing the product with ColorBond, Steve decided to give it a chance.

 “I was skeptical and thought the convertible top wasn’t going to look right.
-But it turned out great and made a big difference.”
+But the convertible top color turned out great and made a big difference.”
 States Steve.

-“The job took about four hours including prep, cleaning and masking.
+“The job to change the color of the convertible top took about four hours including prep, cleaning, and masking.
 The ColorBond paint was quick and easy to apply.
 It dried quickly – so the turnaround time between coats was amazing.
 I applied three coats, which used about a quart of concentrate.
-It was so easy and there were literally no challenges with using the LVP Refinisher.
+It was so easy and there were literally no challenges with using the ColorBond LVP.
 After I was done I simply untapped the car and it was ready to go.
 No other work was required.
-I’m now totally confident in ColorBond upholstery paint and will use it again!”
+I’m now totally confident in ColorBond LVP upholstery paint and will use it again to change convertible top colors!”
 Steve Concludes.

-For more information on ColorBond LVP Refinisher, Click Here.
+For more information on ColorBond LVP, Click Here.